 Special Education Guidance for COVID-19

 Although the spirit of the federal special education regulations is that parents and schools will arrive at a consensus, sometimes conflict arises.
 The Office of Dispute Resolution, a unit under Exceptional Student Services (ESS), offers several options for parents and schools to address and resolve these special education conflicts: Facilitated IEP; mediation; a state administrative complaint system through which ADE can investigate alleged procedural violations of the IDEA; and a due process hearing system.

-Parents and school staff are encouraged to communicate and work together to reach an agreement that is in the best interest of the child.
+Parents and school staff are encouraged to communicate and work together to reach an agreement that is in the best interest of the student.
 Parents may also request in writing that the school reconvene the IEP team to discuss concerns.
 To get help in finding a mutual agreement or if problems persist, contact the school and ask to speak with the special education coordinator or special education director.

 Every Arizona district and charter school has an assigned PSM specialist.
 PSM specialists provide information related to special education requirements and can help parents, constituents, and schools resolve special education issues at the local level.
 From the PSM page scroll down to the blue tab, Find Your Specialist.